openresty/lua-nginx-module/README.markdown

 The limit can be manually modified if required by editing the definition of the `NGX_HTTP_MAX_SUBREQUESTS` macro in the `nginx/src/http/ngx_http_request.h` file in the Nginx source tree.

-Please also refer to restrictions on [capturing locations that include Echo Module directives](http://wiki.nginx.org/HttpLuaModule#Locations_With_HttpEchoModule_Directives).
+Please also refer to restrictions on capturing locations configured by [subrequest directives of other modules](http://wiki.nginx.org/HttpLuaModule#Locations_Configured_by_Subrequest_Directives_of_Other_Modules).

 ngx.location.capture_multi
 --------------------------